johnhopson/bump/readme.md

 pass through Bump if they have a preceding backslash (i.e. `\<` or `\>`).

 Bump also allows comments.
-Comments start with `~~` (double-tilde) and stop at the end of the line, e.g. `~~` my comment.
+Comments start with `~~` (double-tilde) and stop at the end of the line, e.g. `~~ my comment`.
 Comments that begin in column 1 remove the entire line, including the newline.
 Otherwise, only the comment portion is removed.